-Most situations I encounter are not this extensive.
+Most situations I encounter are nowhere near this extensive.
 Sometimes all people need is information or techniques on handling stress and anxiety, or how to regain motivation.
-Sometimes people request contact information for a center that provides specific services, or they would like for me to accompany them to meetings, hearings, or appointments where they want the support of someone else’s presence.
+Sometimes people request contact information for an organization that provides specific services, or they would like for me to accompany them to meetings, hearings, or appointments where they want the support of someone else’s presence.
 Sometimes they just want an opportunity to sit down and have someone listen to what they have experienced or what they are struggling with.

 There are times when the things we are struggling with can become less stressful, less scary, or less burdensome when we unpack them and share them with someone else who is willing to listen and try to understand.

-Every Peer Support Specialist has struggled with either a mental health condition, a substance use disorder, or both, as it is a requirement for getting into this field of work.
 My personal background is that I live with bipolar disorder, a condition that affects one’s emotional stability, causing them to fluctuate between phases of major depression and phases of mania.
-Bipolar is considered a mood disorder, and it is one of several, but there are two specific types of bipolar disorder that have similarities and differences.
+Bipolar is considered a mood disorder, and it is one of several, but I’ll identify two specific types that have a lot of similarities.

 Bipolar Disorder Type One causes phases of major depression and phases of hyper-mania (high mental or physical energy).
 The second type, Bipolar Disorder Type Two, is what I was diagnosed with, it causes phases of major depression and phases of hypo-mania (moderate mental or physical energy).
 The period that passes between these phases, or what is sometimes referred to as episodes, can be quite varied.
 Sometimes a phase will last days, other times it may last for months.
 What triggers an episode is not entirely known, sometimes it can be an external stimulus, or it can seemingly occur for no reason.
 Currently, there is no cure for bipolar disorder, but treatment is available.